A Signal Propagation Perspective for Pruning Neural Networks at Initialization: Signal propagation perspective to pruning random networks

-To further investigate, we visualize the resulting pruning patterns $\rvc$ of each layer as well as the corresponding \gls{CS} used for pruning in Figure~\ref{fig:sparsification-pattern}.
-It is seen in the sparsity patterns that for the tanh case, unlike the linear case, more number of parameters tend to be pruned in the later layers than the earlier layers.
-This becomes critical to learning when a high sparsity level is requested; \eg, for $\bar{\kappa}=90$\%, only a few parameters in later layers are retained after pruning, severely limiting the learning capability of the subnetwork.
-This is explained by the \gls{CS} plot.
-The sensitivity of parameters in the tanh network tends to decrease towards the later layers, and therefore, by choosing the top-$\kappa$ parameters globally based on \gls{CS} scores, it will result in a subnetwork in which retained parameters are distributed highly non-uniformly and sparsely throughout the network.
+In essence, variance scaling schemes introduce normalization factors to adjust the variance $\sigma$ of the weight sampling distribution, which can be summarized as $\sigma \rightarrow \frac{\alpha}{\psi_l}\sigma$, where $\psi_l$ is a layerwise scalar that depends on an architecture specification such as the number of output neurons in the previous layer (\eg, fan-in), and $\alpha$ is a global scalar throughout the network.
+Notice in case of a network with layers of the same width, the variance can be controlled by a single scalar $\gamma=\frac{\alpha}{\psi}$ as $\psi_l = \psi$ for all layers $l$.
+In particular, we take both linear and tanh multilayer perceptron networks (MLP) of layers $K=7$ and width $N=100$ on MNIST with $\sigma=1$ as the default, similar to~\citet{saxe2013exact}.
+We initialize these networks with different $\gamma$, compute the connection sensitivity, prune it, and then visualize layerwise the resulting sparsity patterns $\rvc$ as well as the corresponding connection sensitivity used for pruning in~\Figref{fig:sparsification-pattern}.

-We posit that this unreliability of \gls{CS} is due to the poor signal propagation: an initialization that leads the forward signal to explode (by a large $\gamma$) will saturate the backward signal, \ie, gradients, and since \gls{CS} is directly related to the gradients, such initialization will result in unreliable \gls{CS}, and thereby poor pruning results, even completely disconnecting the inputs and outptus.
-Note that while it becomes worse for tanh networks as the depth $K$ increases, this is not the case for linear networks because a linear network can be essentially represented as a single layer network regardless of the depth.
-In the following section, we formalize this signal propagation perspective and recommend an initialization that would ensure \gls{CS} to be reliable.
+It is seen in the sparsity patterns that for the tanh network, unlike the linear case, more parameters tend to be pruned in the later layers than the earlier layers.
+As a result, this limits the learning capability of the subnetwork critically when a high sparsity level is requested; \eg, for $\bar{\kappa}=90$\%, only a few parameters in later layers are retained after pruning.
+This is explained by the connection sensitivity plot.
+The sensitivity of parameters in the nonlinear network tends to decrease towards the later layers, and therefore, choosing the top-$\kappa$ parameters globally based on the sensitivity scores results in a subnetwork in which retained parameters are distributed highly non-uniformly and sparsely towards the end of the network.
+This result implies that the initial weights have a crucial effect on the connection sensitivity, and from there, the pruning results.